wilsonparson/wilsonparson.com/src/wiki/books/essentialism/index.md

   - Keep a "less, but better" mindset.
 Don't start out writing pages and pages, or you'll think of it as a daunting task to continue.
 Write less than you feel like writing.
 Restrain yourself until it becomes a daily habit.
   - Every ninety or so days, spend an hour reading through it, and don't focus on the details, but try to find the headlines/leads.
 - Clarify the question your trying to answer, and the root problem you're trying to solve.
 It may be different than it seems at first.
+- 2021-06-16: While watching the Jazz lose another playoff game tonight I had a thought.
+Commentators keep talking about how the Jazz were the best team in the regular season because they had the best record.
+And I realized, literally _none_ of that matters if they can't win playoff games.
+They are weak where it matters.
+I want to be strong where it matters.
+I don't want to get caught up in the details and the best worker on those details; I want to be the best person at finishing full projects.
+I need to remember the big picture.

 ### Chapter 7: Play: Embrace the Wisdom of Your Inner Child